 - Fast as native solutions.
 There’s no JS-bridge in the middle — Dart compiles directly to native code.
 It means that the speed of operations is comparable to Objective-C, Swift, Java, or Kotlin.

 - An excellent virtual machine.
-You won’t have to worry about libraries’ linking (one of the biggest pain points in React Native), compatibility issues (on the native level), because the entire code will be executed by the Dart VM.
+With Flutter app development, you won’t have to worry about libraries’ linking (one of the biggest pain points in React Native), compatibility issues (on the native level), because the entire code will be executed by the Dart VM.

 - Supports multithreading.
 Unlike JS, Flutter enables you to accomplish several tasks simultaneously.